 You must complete at least two classes according to the criteria above.
 Therefore, if you only enroll in one class for your first term after a SAP suspension, you must complete that course with a grade of C- or higher and then complete 100% of all courses for which you enroll in the subsequent term before your aid can be reinstated.

 Any term that you do not enroll does not count toward Satisfactory Academic Progress.
 Therefore, your suspension period will roll over to next term of enrollment.

-Be advised that any courses you are enrolled in as of 11:59 PM on the second Saturday of the term according the SCS Calendar will count toward your SAP calculation.
+Be advised that any courses you are enrolled in as of 11:59 PM on the second Saturday of the term according the SPS Calendar will count toward your SAP calculation.
 Therefore, any classes dropped after that date will mean a failure to complete 100% of your classes with a grade of C- or higher and will result in continued suspension of your financial aid.